Akali Build Guide by Scrim Bro Joe

 Now get Lich Bane, although the mana goes to waste its the passive and AP you are buying it for.
 After you hit your q this item will dish out crazy damage.

 Let's talk about switching out some items.
 I find that sometimes switching out Rylai's Crystal Scepter for a Warmog's Armor can be helpful due to the fact that you might need some more health for survivability.
 You should of course adapt your build to the match you are playing in, as well as your playing style.
-I just want to add in that the Malady and The Black Cleaver combo is insane.
 You will be hacking away at their MR and well as their armor at the same time, making you a formidable foe to 1v1.
 Another question might be why the only item I have for defense is Rylai's Crystal Scepter.
 The reason

-For Summoner Spells I prefer Heal and Flash.
+For Summoner Spells I prefer Ignite and Flash.
 Both spells I think are great on Akali.
-Flash for basic use and Heal for more sustain, which you will need.
+Flash for basic use and Ignite for more burst, which you will need.

 |Ability Combos/Maxing Order|